FREE TRIAL UPGRADE!

 Keys to remember

-The SmartWay Technology Program has verified numerous innovative technologies, which fleets are adopting because of their rapid return on investment, sustainability reporting support, and positive impacts to company perception.
+The EPA SmartWay program has verified numerous innovative technologies that fleets adopt because of the rapid return on investment, sustainability reporting support, and positive impacts on company perception.

-A mid-west food distribution company became a SmartWay Transport Partner because of the company’s dedication to sustainable business practices and improving the efficiency of its operations.
-As part of their partnership the company switched their fleet of 20 tractors to B20, a biodiesel blend of 80 percent petroleum diesel and 20 percent biodiesel.
+A Midwest food distribution company became a SmartWay Partner to support the company’s dedication to sustainable business practices and improve the efficiency of its operations.
+As part of the partnership, the company switched its fleet of 20 tractors to B20, a biodiesel blend of 80 percent petroleum diesel and 20 percent biodiesel.

-The company saw a fifteen percent reduction of carbon dioxide emissions.
-In addition, the company began to realize reduced fleet maintenance costs and tractor down-time because biodiesel provides higher lubricity, longer equipment life, protection against fuel injector and injection pump failure, and more.
+The company saw a 15 percent reduction in carbon dioxide emissions.
+In addition, the company began to realize reduced fleet maintenance costs and tractor downtime because biodiesel provides higher lubricity, longer equipment life, protection against fuel injector and injection pump failure, and more.